-Snapchat To Release Second Gen Snapchat Spectacles, FCC Listing Reveals
+Snapchat To Release Second-Gen Snapchat Spectacles, FCC Listing Reveals

-The first generation Snapchat Spectacles, which was basically a pair of smart glasses that would work with the company’s multimedia messaging app, didn’t fare so well in the market.
+The first generation Snapchat Spectacles, which was basically a pair of smart glasses that would work with the company’s multimedia messaging app, didn’t fare so well on the market.
 However, the company is apparently not yet ready to give up on the concept despite its past failure.
-As reported by Variety, Snapchat just recently submitted an FCC listing for a second generation model of the Spectacles, which the company likely hopes would succeed where the first one had failed.
+As reported by Variety, Snapchat just recently submitted an FCC listing for a second-generation model of the Spectacles, which the company likely hopes would succeed where the first one had failed.

 Back in 2016, Snapchat launched a massive marketing campaign to promote the first generation Spectacle.
-The campaign was successful as it had created a huge hype for the release of the product.
+The campaign was successful, as it created a huge hype for the release of the product.
 Unfortunately, shortly after its release, sales of the wearable video camera plummeted and users lost interest.

-As reported by The Verge, the recently uncovered listing was submitted by Snapchat’s parent company Snap Inc. The company labeled the product as being a wearable video camera, similar to the original Spectacles, with the biggest difference being that it now being labeled as mode “002.”
+As reported by the Verge, the recently uncovered listing was submitted by Snapchat’s parent company Snap Inc. The company labeled the product as being a wearable video camera, similar to the original Spectacles, with the biggest difference being that it now being labeled as mode “002.”
 The smart wearable is also listed as being fully compatible with iOS and Android.
 A variant of the product is listed with a “made for iPhone” sticker, which further specifies that it is compatible with all models starting from the iPhone 5 all the way up to the iPhone X. An Android version is also apparently also available.

 New Snap Spectacles confirmed by FCC https://t.co/6P3S2cpZNz pic.twitter.com/J6XeroU7HQ